How to Teach a Dog to Stay

 6. Feed again

-7. Release the dog and feed
+7. Release your dog and feed

 8. Repeat from 1, raising your arms instead of your legs

 Once your dog can sit still while you lift either leg and then raise either arm, and then raise both arms you are really making progress.
-Practice these in varied order feeding a treat only on releasing the dog.
+Practice these in varied order feeding a treat only on releasing your dog.
 Try moving more vigorously, and making your movements more pronounced.

 Exercise 10 – stay while I step away

 In this exercise you are going to move a short distance away from your dog.
 Each time you move away from him, you will return to him to release and feed him.
-I am not going to describe this in great detail.
-You understand the principles now.

 Some Indoor Stay Goals